 When it comes to braking, always remember, the front brake is far more effective than the rear brake.
 So try to use both the brakes together and maintain an equilibrium (60/40 or 70/30 ratio).
 However, don’t go too hard as modern bikes come with powerful brakes.

 35. Switch to clip in pedals:

 For starters, it might seem pretty daunting but trust us, you won’t regret it.
-With clip in pedals, you will surprised at the improvement you will see.
+With the clip in pedals, you will be surprised at the improvement you will see.
 Whether cycling on flats or uphill, you will be way better than before.

 Following the above five cycling tips techniques will surely make you a better rider.

 36. Join a local WhatsApp group:

 With apps like Whatsapp, you can join cycling groups that post rides regularly and head out together to ride.
 Ride with them and make new friends.
 This will help you stay motivated and get fit.
 There are also plenty of Facebook groups that you can consider joining.